DeterminateSystems/detsys-ids-client/README.md

 Components:

 - **Recorder** is the user-interface and cheap to clone, doing all the work over channels.
+- **Storage** models persistent storage between executions, which may be a no-op in-memory implementation.
 - **ConfigurationProxy** reads configuration and feature properties from the **Transport**.
 - **Collator** fetches a recent **SystemSnapshot** from the **SystemSnapshotter** and agggregates the total sum of facts and event data to enrich the basic event data from the **Recorder**.
 Those events are then sent to the **Submitter**.
 - **SystemSnapshotter** produces a fresh **SystemSnapshot** of the host.
 This may include properties that change frequently, like thermal state, so a SystemSnapshot must not be reused.